mhelgeson/b9-debug/README.md

 #### `inspect [prop]`
 Inspect properties of the `b9` instance, from within slack.
 Accepts deeply namespaced properties and bracket notation.
+Result is posted as a JSON file snippet.

 ## Warning